romilbert/samformer/README.md

 sh run_script.sh -m transformer -d ETTh1 -u -a
 ```

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+## Contact
+If you have any questions or want to use the code, please contact romain.ilbert@hotmail.fr .

 ## Acknowledgements
 We would like to express our gratitude to all the researchers and developers whose open-source software has contributed to the development of SAMformer.
 Special thanks to the developers of Sharpness-Aware Minimization, TSMixer, and Sigma Reparam for their instructive works, which have enabled our approach.
 Your contributions to the field of machine learning and time series forecasting are greatly appreciated.